araj1993/bird-management-system/README.md

  - Create the database (SQLite3)
  - Run the provided scripts to create tables

-Running the Application

- - Followed by Installation
+How To Run The Application

+  1. Activate python environment (optional)
+  2. pip -r requirements.txt
- - run the script using the command python ./avian_management.py
+  3. python ./avian_management.py

 ## Example of Command Line Interface Design